David-OConnor/stm32-hal/README.md

 These steps are copy+pasted in comments before the code that performs each one.
 - Don't use PAC convenience field settings; they're implemented inconsistently across PACs.
 (eg don't use something like `en.enabled()`; use `en.set_bit()`.)
+- If using a commonly-named configuration enum like `Mode`, prefix it with the peripheral type, eg use `RadarMode` instead.
+This prevents namespace conflicts when importing the enums directly.

 ### Example module structure: